 The physician analyses the patient's data and decides if the patient needs to change their therapy, to have a specialist visit, or if there is no need to perform any action.
 The Workflow Document is updated with a task that depends on the decision taken by the clinician:

-E.1 “Analysis and Request Visit”
+E1.
+“Analysis and Request Visit”

-E.1 “Analysis and Change Protocol”
+E2.
+“Analysis and Change Protocol”

-E.2 “Analysis and Request Visit”
+E3.
+“Analysis and Clinical Actions”

-E.3 “Analysis and No Action”.
+E4.
+“Analysis and No Actions”.

 Depending on the resulting task from step E, two options can result:

-F.1 If the decision is to schedule a visit, an eReferral process is activated.
+F1.
+If the decision is to schedule a visit, an eReferral process is activated.
 When the eReferral workflow ends the clinician that performed the referral updates the Workflow Document with the task “Visit Result”.

-F.2 If the result includes a need to change the protocol, the service provider receives the protocol from the clinician and activates it, updating the Workflow Document with the task “New Protocol Activation”.
+F2.
+If the result includes a need to change the protocol, the service provider receives the protocol from the clinician and activates it, updating the Workflow Document with the task “New Protocol Activation”.

 The patient now continues with the telemonitoring service.